uhd-urz/elAPI/README.md

 directory has the lowest.

 The following parameters are currently configurable, with `host` and `api_token` being the required fields.
-For testing purposes it would be safe to store everything in `$HOME/.config/elapi.yml`.
+For testing purposes, it would be safe to store everything in `$HOME/.config/elapi.yml`.

 ```yaml
 # elAPI configuration